mooneta/mooneta.github.io/_posts/2013-12-24-categories.md

 ---
-title: Notes on Readings in Chalmers’ Philosophy of Mind Anthology
+title: Notes on Readings in Chalmers’ PoM Anthology
 date: 2024-5-19 13:44:00
 categories:
 - philosophy of mind